-- (B) describe different landforms such as plains, mountains, and islands and the physical processes that cause their development; and - (C) explain the influence of climate on the distribution of biomes in different regions. - (5) Geography.
-The student understands how political, economic, and social processes shape cultural patterns and characteristics in various places and regions.
-The student is expected to: - (A) analyze how the character of a place is related to its political, economic, social, and cultural elements; and - Comment 3(B) interpret political, economic, social, and demographic indicators (gross domestic product per capita, life expectancy, literacy, and infant mortality) to determine the level of development and standard of living in nations using the levels as defined by the terms

-Human Development Index, less developed, newly industrialized, and more developed. - (6) Geography.
+- (A) analyze how the character of a place is related to its political, economic, social, and cultural elements: and - (B) interpret political, economic, social, and demographic indicators (gross domestic product per capita, life expectancy, literacy, and infant mortality) to determine the level of development and standard of living in nations using the levels as defined by the [terms] Human Development Index [less developed, newly industrialized, and more developed] - (6) Geography.
 The student understands the types, patterns, and processes of settlement.
 The student is expected to: - (A) locate and describe human and physical features that influence the size and distribution of settlements; and - (B) explain the processes that have caused changes in settlement patterns, including urbanization, transportation, access to and availability of resources, and economic activities. - (7) Geography.
 The student understands the growth, distribution, movement, and characteristics of world population.
-The student is expected to: - (A) eonstruct and analyze population pyramids and use other data, graphics, and maps to describe the population characteristics of different societies and to predict future population trends; - (B) explain how physical geography and push and pull factors, including political, economic, social, and environmental conditions, push and pull factors and physical geography affect the routes and flows of human migration; - (C) describe trends in world population growth and distribution; and - (D) examine how benefits and challenges of globalization affects, including connectivity, standard of living, pandemics, and loss of local culture. - (8) Geography.
+The student is expected to: - (A) [eonstruct and] analyze population pyramids and use other data, graphics, and maps to describe the population characteristics of different societies and to predict future population trends; - (B) explain how physical geography and push and pull forces, including political, economic, social, and environmental conditions, [push and pull factors and physical geography] affect the routes and flows of human migration; - (C) describe trends in world population growth and distribution; and - (D) examine how [benefits and challenges of] globalization affects [, including] connectivity, standard of living, pandemics, and loss of local culture. - (8) Geography.
 The student understands how people, places, and environments are connected and interdependent.
-The student is expected to: - (A) compare ways that humans depend on, adapt to, and modify the physical environment, including the influences of culture and technology; - (B) describe the interaction between humans and the physical environment and analyze the consequences of extreme weather and other natural disasters such as El Niño, floods, tsunamis, and volcanoes on people and their environment; and - (C) evaluate the economic and political relationships between settlements and the environment, including sustainable development and renewable/non-renewable resources. - (9) Geography.
+The student is expected to: - (A) compare ways that humans depend on, adapt to, and modify the physical environment, including the influences of culture and technology; - (B) [describe the interaction between humans and the physical environment and] analyze the consequences of extreme weather and other natural disasters such as El Niño, floods, tsunamis, and volcanoes on people and their environment; and - (C) evaluate the economic and political relationships between settlements and the environment, including sustainable development and renewable/non-renewable resources. - (9) Geography.
 The student understands the concept of region as an area of Earth's surface with related geographic characteristics.
-The student is expected to:
+The student is expected to: - (A) identify physical and/or human factors such as climate, vegetation, language, trade networks, political units, river systems, and religion that constitute a region; and - (B) describe different types of regions, including formal, functional, and perceptual regions. - (10) Economics.
+The student understands the distribution, characteristics, and interactions of the economic systems in the world.
+The student is expected to: - (A) describe the forces that determine the distribution of goods and services in traditional, free enterprise, socialist, and communist economic systems; - (B) classify [where specific] countries [fall] along the economic spectrum between free enterprise and communism;